fb55/readabilitySAX/readme.markdown

 The basic extraction algorithm was completely ported (some adjustments were made, eg. `<article>` tags are recognized and gain a higher value), the only missing features are the following:

 - If there is only one `<h2>` within the article, readability assumes it to be the heading of the article and removes it.
 This port doesn't (for now).
 - Readability checks if (enough) content was found and tries again to find content with more parts of the page available.
-May be added.
+If I figure out a way to do this, it'll be added.
 - The search for links to further pages of an article is missing, the correction of links needs the insertion of a function as an option.
 I'll have to come up with a different approach.
 (If you want to fix it: Commits are welcome!)

 ###TODO